eeditiones/e-editiones-website/posts/print-css.md

     <figcaption>Two pages from the TEI Publisher documentation rendered with paged.js</figcaption>
 </figure>

 The one big advantage of using Print CSS instead of FO or LaTeX is that you can work on the web and the print version at the same time and generate both from the same ODD, distinguishing the output mode in a few places only.
 This allows for rapid prototyping and quick review cycles.

+We'd like to ask the community to contribute in this area by contributing further examples.
+Help us push the limits of what can be done.